basho/basho_docs/source/languages/en/riak/ops/tuning/latency-reduction.md

 The best way to find out if large objects are impacting latency is to monitor each node's object size stats.
-If you run `[[riak-admin status|riak-admin Command Line#status]]` or make an HTTP `GET` request to Riak's `/stats` endpoint, you will see the results for the following metrics related to object size:
+If you run `[[riak-admin status|riak-admin Command Line#status]]` or make an HTTP `GET` request to Riak's `/stats` endpoint, you will see the results for the following metrics related to object size, all of which are calculated only for `GET` operations (i.e. reads):

 Metric                        | Explanation
 :-----------------------------|:-----------